nathantew14/ip/AI.md

 Tried GPT-5 and Claude Sonnet 4 but it does a bit more than I'd like it to, like shortening variable names unnecessarily, undoing some of my previous simple refactorings or just general complex logic that is not necessary.

 GPT-4o did much better.

+Unfortunately, the auto-generated datetime formats were a little unintuitive, and I took more time than I would have liked to fix it up in a few commits.

+Introducing datetime also makes the testing even more complicated to do properly.

+# A-MoreOOP
+Refactoring step-by-step mostly worked well, although the Copilot GPT struggled with trying to import static class member enums.
+For some reason, normal GPT on the website recognised that it wouldn't really work, and I either had to separate the enums into their own files or start using packages.

+# A-Packages
+GPT super quicklty refactored most things into packages, and I just had to mop up the leftovers.